 The best laptop for lawyers isn’t necessarily the most expensive or the most technologically advanced.
 You need to consider multiple factors when choosing a laptop, including screen size, weight, battery life, and the types of ports and inputs it offers.

-Still, it’s not a bad idea to have a general understanding of a few key specs before choosing the best laptops for lawyers.
+Still, it’s not a bad idea to have a general understanding of a few key specs as you whittle down your list of the best laptops for lawyers.

 The central processing unit is your computer’s brain.
-Intel or AMD (Advanced Micro Devices) make most CPUs , although Apple recently introduced its own.
+Intel or AMD (Advanced Micro Devices) make most CPUs, although Apple recently introduced its own.
 For a Windows PC, look for an Intel Core i5 or i7 model. i3s are becoming outdated and i9s are high-end units reserved for advanced gaming machines.
-Any AMD Ryzen CPU should perform well, and early reviews on Apple’s M1 are highly positive.
+Any AMD Ryzen CPU should perform well, and reviews on Apple’s M3 have been positive.

 The speed of your computer’s central processing unit generally measures how fast the computer is—the faster, the better.
 CPU speed is typically measured in “clock speed,” measured in Megahertz (MHz; one million cycles per second) or Gigahertz (GHz; one billion cycles per second, equal to 1,000 MHz).
 The more cycles a CPU can complete per second, the more operations it can execute.
-2 GHz is good; 2.4 GHz is better.
+2 GHz is good; but if you’re in search of fast laptop computers, 2.4 GHz is better.

 Also known as random access memory (RAM), this number is typically measured in Gigabytes (GB).
 For example, a computer may have 4GB RAM.
 RAM is a temporary space where your computer processes and executes commands.
 The greater the amount of RAM, the more data your laptop can process at a greater speed.
 We recommend purchasing a laptop with at least 8GB RAM.